andyzhangx/demo/examples/postgresql/README.md

 ```
 nitdb: directory "/var/lib/postgresql/data" exists but is not emptyIt contains a lost+found directory, perhaps due to it being a mount point
 ```
+That's because disk format will create `DATALOSS_WARNING_README.txt` under that dir.
 Instead, use `subPath` will work, it will create a new directory in the new azure disk.

 So here is the two key places that make this config work
  - use azure disk instead of azure file